 Homework is the next step to succeeding in this course.
-It's an excellent opportunity to practice concepts presented in class and receive feedback on your work penalty-free.
+Nightly homework is essential to strong performance in (and outside of) class, and it's an excellent opportunity to practice concepts presented in class and receive feedback penalty-free.
 If you do a little each night--and do it thoughtfully, studying for exams shouldn't be a chore.
+HW should take about an hour a night; if you finish earlier, review vocab!